Last Updated on November 10, 2022

 18 – Great Blue Hole

 The Great Blue Hole is probably Belize’s most famous landmark.
 This incredible cenote located two hours away by boat from the coast is a natural wonder.
-You can either join a snorkeling or diving tour or best, take a plane or helicopter ride to see it from above.
+You can either join a snorkeling or diving tour of the Blue Hole or best, take a plane or helicopter ride to see it from above.

 19 – Monkey River